bautista1405/lazo-takehome/DECISIONS.md

 5. **modularize dashboard components** It was one big file for the dashboard.
 It needed refactoring and modularization, in order to work and be readable.
 Also some ui/ux light work.

+6. **ui/ux polish** table with columns and actions, modals and toasts, search bar and filter buttons

 The pattern: AI output fails quiet, not loud.
 It compiles, it demos, and the bug is in the semantics.
 Every correction came from reading the code

 ## Build notes